 Both are great and approach the field/content from different perspectives.
 Core Radiology is a rapid diagram-heavy approach to both real and “classic” radiology.
 CTC is a comically cynical approach to passing the test.
 One by itself is fine, but I’d argue the combination is synergistic.
 No other textbooks are worth your time in the acute phase of studying (don’t go reading Brant & Helms the spring of your R3 year…).

-There are 5 dedicated question banks for the Core Exam: RadPrimer, Qevlar, Face The Core, Rock The Boards, and BoardVitals.
+There are 5 dedicated commercial question banks for the Core Exam: RadPrimer, Qevlar, Face The Core, RadsQuestions, and BoardVitals.
 I discuss them at length in this rundown.
 Suffice to say that if your program pays for a RadPrimer subscription, you can be comfortable knowing that despite its flaws it is a great resource for the Core and no additional large purchases are necessary.
 The competitors each have their own pros/cons and are worth consideration as additional question sources.
+More recently, Aunt Minnie released a free board review question bank (let me know your thoughts).

 Case Books hit most of the same highlights as qbanks do.
 I would generally approach in order of A Core Review (designed for the Core Exam) > RadCases (which are still question-based) > Case Review Series.